stitchdata/docs/_integration-schemas/facebook-ads/campaigns.md

 doc-link: https://developers.facebook.com/docs/reference/ads-api/adcampaign/
 singer-schema: https://github.com/singer-io/tap-facebook/blob/master/tap_facebook/schemas/campaigns.json
 description: |
   The `campaigns` table contains info about the campaigns in your Facebook Ads account.
+Facebook defines campaigns as _"a grouping of ad sets organized by the same business objective."_

   **This is a Core Object table**.

-  Facebook defines campaigns as _"a grouping of ad sets organized by the same business objective."_

-  #### Deleted Campaigns
+  #### Deleted campaigns

   If the **Include data from deleted campaigns, ads, and adsets** box in the integration's settings is checked, this table will include data for deleted campaigns.

 replication-method: "Key-based Incremental"